hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 the mapping-phase simulation workload.
 Bring-up is split into three ordered
 gates:

-1. **Operator mapping:** inventory every source instance and extract small compiler-generated micro-graphs that preserve the relevant full-graph producer-consumer topology, tensor shapes, quantization, padding, fusion, layout, and fan-out.
-Close semantic lowering and byte-exact correctness on those micro-graphs.
+1. **Operator mapping:** use the full graph only as a topology and contract source.
+Inventory every source instance, then generate small compiler test micro-graphs that preserve the relevant full-graph producer-consumer topology, tensor shapes, quantization, padding, fusion, layout, and fan-out.
+   Close semantic lowering and byte-exact correctness only on those generated micro-graphs; compiling or simulating the full graph is not a mapping-phase test.
 2. **SRAM feasibility:** after every selected instance maps, compose larger staged prefixes and use Regor/Vela's existing scheduler decomposition, cascade builder, live-range analysis, tensor allocator, fast-storage